 As of last week, residents of Alaska and Washington D.C. have joined the growing numbers of Americans who are enjoying legal recreational Marijuana.
 As legalization becomes more widespread, it is a good opportunity to remember how the law applies in Washington State.
-This Seattle Times article highlights comparisons between Washington State and Alaska Marijuana laws.

 Since Marijuana was legalized in Washington State in 2012, there has been a lot of attention on the substance, as well as many misconceptions.
 Just because Marijuana is legal doesn't mean it is unrestricted.
 In fact, it remains regulated and controlled and it is important to understand the law.